MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/show-ads-target-audience.md

 ## <a name="defaultcriterions"></a>Default Criterion Settings
 When you first create a campaign or ad group using the Bing Ads API, it will not have any criterions.
 Effectively the brand new campaign and ad group target all ages, days, hours, devices, genders, and locations.
 You should specify your minimum target criterions at the campaign level and then use ad group level criterions to narrow or refine your targeting requirements.
 As a best practice you should consider at minimum adding a campaign location criterion corresponding to the customer market country.

-Its worth noting that when creating campaigns via the Bing Ads web application, the recommended default criterions are added.
+Its worth noting that when creating campaigns via the Microsoft Advertising web application, the recommended default criterions are added.
 For example if you keep the default setting in the web application e.g. *United States, Canada*, the download will include the following campaign location and campaign location intent criterions.

 ```csv
 Type,Status,Id,Parent Id,Sub Type,Campaign,Client Id,Modified Time,Target,Physical Intent,Bid Adjustment,Radius Target Id,Name,Radius,Unit,From Hour,From Minute,To Hour,To Minute,Latitude,Longitude